Susceptible individual: Mathematical model of susceptibility

 The proportion of the population who are susceptible to a particular disease is denoted S. Due to the problems mentioned above, it is difficult to know this parameter for a given population.
 However, in a population with a rectangular population distribution (such as that of a developed country), it may be estimated by:

-Where A is the average age at which the disease is contracted and L is the average life expectancy of the population.
+Where A is the average age at which the disease is contracted and L is the life expectancy of the population.
 To understand the rationale behind this relation, think of A as the length/amount of time spent in the susceptible group (assuming an individual is susceptible before contracting the disease and immune afterwards) and L as the total length of time spent in the population.
 It thus follows that the proportion of time spent as a susceptible is A/L and, in a population with a rectangular distribution, the proportion of an individual's life spent in one group is representative of the proportion of the population in that group.

-The advantage of estimating S in this way is that both the average age of infection and average life expectancy will be well documented, and thus the other parameters needed to calculate S will be easily at hand.
+The advantage of estimating S in this way is that both the average age of infection and life expectancy will be well documented, and thus the other parameters needed to calculate S will be easily at hand.

 The parameter S is important in the mathematical modelling of epidemics.